 Lots of great people

 Why?
-Because living life can stop us from living well.
+Because living life can stop us from living well and connecting to our values.

-But when we’re worn out, we have much less to offer God and others.
+When we’re worn out and distracted, we have much less to offer God, ourselves, and others.

 There is a solution: